Robert A. Frosch

 - IEEE Founders Medal

-Robert A. Frosch's career has included important success in the public, private, and academic arenas.
-He has skillfully led a wide array of research and development projects, including some with implications for the environment, space travel, defense, and education.
+Throughout his career, Frosch's leadership skills were fundamental in the development of new technologies.
+His career included important success in the public, private, and academic arenas.
+He has skillfully led a wide variety of research and development projects, including some with implications for the environment, space travel, defense, and education.

-In 1963, he was appointed Director for Nuclear Test Detection in the Defense Department's Advanced Research Projects Agency, where he expanded the seismic research program and two years later became Deputy Director.
-In 1966, Dr. Frosch was appointed Assistant Secretary of the Navy for Research and Development.
+In 1963, Frosch was appointed Director for Nuclear Test Detection (Project VELA) in the Defense Department's Advanced Research Projects Agency in Washington, D.C., where he expanded the seismic research program and two years later became Deputy Director.
+In 1966, he was appointed Assistant Secretary of the Navy for Research and Development and was responsible for all Navy programs of research, development, and engineering.

 Dr. Frosch is a Fellow of the IEEE and a member of the U.S. National Academy of Engineering, the American Academy of Arts and Sciences, Phi Beta Kappa, and Sigma Xi.
 He is also a Foreign Member of the Royal Academy of Engineering (UK).
-His numerous awards include the Navy Distinguished Public Service Award and the NASA Distinguished Service Medal.
+His numerous awards include the Navy Distinguished Public Service Award in 1969, the NASA Distinguished Service Medal in 1981, and the Arthur M. Bueche Award in 2003.
+In addition, Eta Kappa Nu named him an Eminent Member in 2000.
 He has also received Honorary Doctorates of Engineering from the University of Miami and Michigan Technological University.

 Dr. Frosch was awarded the 2001 IEEE Founders Medal "For a career of significant advances in aerospace and automotive technology, and industrial ecology, and for skilled administration of R&D in industry, government, and academia."